qwerty-arun/Lets_learn/README.md

 # 13/10/24
+## Project Based Learning in C: Building a interpreter
+- What does it take to name a language?
+It shouldn't be in use, it's easy to pronounce, it's distinct enough to search for, it should insult any culture.
+- Code -> Machine level language: Scanner / Lexer converts a linear stream of characters into tokens, Parser takes the tokens and builds a tree structure (parse tree, AST or just tree).
+- Static Analysis: Binding / Resolution is the first step: for an identifier, find out where the name is defined and wire the two together.
+- Each stage of a compiler is to organize data in such a way that it is easier for the next stage to implement.
+Say you want to implement Pascal, C, and Fortran compilers, and you want to target x86, ARM, and, I dunno, SPARC.
+Normally, that means have to write nine full compilers: Pascal→x86, C→ARM, and every other combination.
+So between frontend and backend, there is IR: Intermediate Representations.
+So if we have a common IR, things get a lot easier.
+- Next is optimization, for example: a expression evaluates to the same value everytime, we can compute it at compile time and replace it with the value.
+- Next up, code generation: bytecode.
+- Your compiler produced a bytecode.. it isn't over yet.
+No chip speaks that, you need to translate it.
+We have two options: write a mini-compiler for each of the target architecture, that converts the bytecode to native code for that machine or we can write a Virtual Machine (VM), a program that emulates a hypothetical chip supporting your virtual architecture at runtime.
+- What exactly is the difference between compilers and interpreters?
+Compiler involves converting source code to usually low level language.
+We then need to execute it.
+On the other hand, interpreters take the souce code and execute it immediately. `gcc` and `clang` are compilers.
+PH3 is an interpreter.
+### Challenges:
+- Pick an open source implementation of a language you like.
+Download the source code and poke around in it.
+Try to find the code that implements the scanner and parser.
+Are they handwritten, or generated using tools like Lex and Yacc? (.l or .y files usually imply the latter.)
+- Most Lisp implementations that compile to C also contain an interpreter that lets them execute Lisp code on the fly as well.
+Why?
+- Just-in-time compilation tends to be the fastest way to implement dynamically typed languages, but not all of them use it.
+What reasons are there to not JIT?
+## Atomic Habits
 - Four laws of behaviour change: Make it obvious, Make it attractive, Make it easy and Make it satisfying.
 - Process of behavior change always starts with awareness.
 You need to be aware of your habits before you change them.
 - Pointing and Calling raises your level of awareness from a non-conscious habit to a more conscious level by verbalizing your actions.